Get the newsletter.

 1. Cook the peppers and onion in oil until softened.

-2. Add the garlic, diced green chiles, beans, chicken broth or stock, and spices.
+2. Add the garlic, can of diced green chiles, beans, chicken broth or stock, and spices.

 3. Simmer in a large pot for about 30 to 40 minutes.